Zubatzx/jaeger-example-go/README.md

 # Jaeger implementation on Go Language

 Try on local:
-1. Run jaeger all-in-one on your local docker run -d -p6831:6831/udp -p16686:16686 jaegertracing/all-in-one:latest
+1. Run jaeger all-in-one on your local.

+	docker run -d -p6831:6831/udp -p16686:16686 jaegertracing/all-in-one:latest
 	Once the container starts, open http://127.0.0.1:16686/ in the browser to access the Jaeger UI.

-2. Run all cmd/http/main.go on all microservices Available url:
+2. Run all cmd/http/main.go on all microservices.
+	Available url:
 	- Showtime -> /showtime?id=1
 	- Showname -> /showname?id=1